yuanmai/swank-clojure/README.md

 will work just fine even if there are problems byte-compiling it upon installation.

+Slime defaults to iso-8895-1 encoding if you aren't using <tt>M-x clojure-jack-in</tt> because that's what Common Lisp uses.
+You'll need to fix this when connecting to Clojure:

+    (setq slime-net-coding-system 'utf-8-unix)

 Then you should be able to connect to the swank server you launched:

     M-x slime-connect